tomiito/developer-documentation/source/includes/guides/_supply.md

 - Set surveys live that are paused in your system but return on this call.
 The buyers has set this survey back to live.
 - If this call returns a survey and you did not create the link via [Create a Link](#post-create-a-link) than you have been given a "targeted" allocation or "OTC" allocation.
   - In these cases the buyer typically creates the entry link for you.
-  - Use the [Show an Allocated Survey](#get-show-an-allocated-survey) call to retrieve you entry links and TCPI
+  - Use the [Show an Allocated Survey](#get-show-an-allocated-survey) call to retrieve you entry links and the CPI.

 #### 2. [Show Qualifications](#get-show-qualifications)